 The Europa Obertonchor is an international project choir which was founded in 2006 by Jan Staněk and Wolfgang Saus in the Czech Republic.
 From 2006 to 2016 Prof. Steffen Schreyer was conductor and musical director of the choir.
 In 2017 Ute Schäfer took over this office.
-In 2019 we have Indra Tedjasukmana as conductor.
+In 2019 and 2020 we have Indra Tedjasukmana as conductor.
 Wolfgang Saus is the overtone singing and choir sound coach of the choir.

 Adventuresomely, experienced choir singers of all voice sections and conductors who want to develop their vocal potential are cordially invited to our annual project weeks.
 Overtone singing experience is not required.